SpinnySpiwal/hastebin-python/README.md

 `python Hastebin.py -d end_string_for_website optional_name_to_save_to.txt`

-Currently, this doesn't support multi-file upload.
+Currently, there isn't support for multi-file upload.
 I plan to implement this in the future - hang tight!

-I've only tested text files, not other formats, so please do email or post any bugs on the Github.
+I've only tested text files, not other formats, so please email me bugs.
+I promise I'll check my email at some point... probably.